AndreBordignon/pokedex/README.md

 now run `expo start` to init the project

-scan the QR with the Expo app or use and emulator.
+scan the QR with the Expo app or use a emulator.

 ## Technical Skills